pinobatch/240p-test-mini/gba/README.md

 160p Test Suite
 ===============

-The [240p Test Suite] is a homebrew software suite for video game consoles developed to help in the evaluation of upscalers, upscan converters and line doublers.
+The [240p Test Suite] is a homebrew application for video game consoles that helps evaluate compatibility of upscalers and other video processors, either stand-alone or built into a TV, with retro consoles' video.

 This program is a port of Artemio Urbina's 240p Test Suite to the Game Boy Advance.